Black Water: Abyss: Plot

 The women drive down the road but a fallen tree forces Jen to swerve straight into the river and they begin to sink.
-As they realize they are in the same water they came out of, the beast reappears and attacks the car.
+As they realise they are in the same water they came out of, the beast reappears and attacks the car.
 Both women make it out and swim to shore but Yolanda can't swim quickly due to an ankle injury.
 Jen makes it to shore and turns to see Yolanda being stalked by the beast.
 She starts shooting at it, but it leaps out of the water and grabs her, dragging her under.
 Jen manages to escape and it is revealed that she killed the beast.
 They embrace and get out of the water to venture home.